guitarbeat/scanimage-zcontrol/README.md

-# ScanImage Z-Control with Brightness Monitoring
+# FocalSweep - Focus Finding for ScanImage

 This MATLAB package provides tools for controlling Z-position in ScanImage while monitoring image brightness to help find optimal focal points.